West Ham United have a rich history as a football club. The Irons were founded in 1895 as Thames Ironworks but renamed as West Ham United in 1900.

 League history

-West Ham has a long history in the English football league system, having been a member of the top flight for much of its existence.
+West Ham have a long history in the English football league system, having been a member of the top flight for much of their existence.

 They were founding members of the Football League Second Division in 1892 and won promotion to the First Division in 1923.